As I looked back

 of the sacredness

 The shifts toward greater alignment with my heart were painfully subtle at times, but I learned that movement is movement.
 I found any amount of flexibility in my mind and body could be held and carried into more movement and more gentle guiding of unaligned fragments of Self back to the center of my deepest heart — in each moment.

 One day I got it that life isn’t supposed to get completely sorted out.
 I understood there is always a place of unsettledness.
 Who’s to say what and how much to sort through and surrender and how much to leave alone in the transformative state of raw tenderness?
-I couldn’t help but look back on all the time and energy spent trying find someone or something to help me out of the mess in my […]

 The silence of my true Self was always there.
 Even when the world around me and within became noisy and my body wasn’t still at all — the underlying silence never left.

 The peace found in the space within my heart began to spill over — until the essence of every experience became a prayer.

 No words were needed each time I found my way to the quiet prayer in my heart.

 Words carried there faded with the light of the presence of my own healer Self.
 The urge to look outward for relief in times of challenge was replaced with the understanding beyond thought found within and reflected outward.

 I found it was possible and simpler than I had imagined to soften my experience in my heart and in the world.